martinmorando/python/README.md

-# Experiments and notes with Python 3
+# Notes, Code, and Experiments with Python 3

 ## Quick Overview
 - Created in 1991